Multicameralism: Benefits

 Proponents of multicameral legislatures hold that multiple legislative chambers offer the opportunity to re-debate and correct errors in either chamber in parallel, and in some cases to introduce legislation in either chamber.
 Advocates of multicameralism also contend that multiple legislative chambers are (best) able to represent the various important sectors of society (such as culturally or linguistically distinct, geographically different or similarly interested populations that comprise a country - i.e. the various states of the United States of America or provinces of Canada, each with their own geographical borders, subcultures, interests and even languages i.e. English, French, Spanish), which may not be able to be adequately represented by a singular legislative body.
 Supporters of multicameralism also posit that a critical weakness of a unicameral system can be a potential lack of restraint on the majority (mob rule) and incompatibility with the separation of powers between the legislative and executive branches of government, particularly noticeable in parliamentary systems where the leaders of the parliamentary majority also dominate the executive.

+Besides separate chambers with separate elections, other ways to divide the legislature are standing committees and parliamentary groups.
+Standing committee members are chosen from representatives, and they form a significant platform to further one's political agenda.
+Parliamentary groups are usually formed by political parties.
+However, the two terms are not interchangeable, as multiple parties may cooperate to form one group, while a single party can expel representatives from the parliamentary group.
+Parliamentary groups function as voting blocs formed by like-minded representatives, and can take some of the functions of separate chambers by representing different interests and sectors of the society, e.g. in the form of ethnic parties or agrarian parties.
+For instance, when the tetracameral Diet of Finland was disbanded, the role of the chamber of the Peasants was overtaken by the Agrarian Union, a political party, in the new unicameral Finnish parliament.